NicolasKw/chat-app/README.md

 3. Open the application in your browser.

-4. Sign in with your username.
+4. Sign up (create) at least 2 users.

-5. Select a recipient from the list of users.
+5. Sign in with a user.

-6. Type your message and click 'Send'.
+6. Select the user you want to chat with and start chatting.